 Earthworms fled sand and sought moisture, eating into the deep.
 Larger worms left tunnels in their wakes.
 The largest worm carved caverns with twenty arms and twenty legs.
 When it exhaled it filled its labyrinths with frost.

 It cradled ten eggs, one in each pair of hands.
 A hundred gray fingers caressed the eggs’ moon-like surfaces.
 Their yolks radiated warmth alien to the underground, like distant stars at night.
 The largest worm bent its head to its first egg and continued bending, coiling around the eggs three times.
 Then its ten pairs of legs gripped its mass with their knees, holding the worm in a tight wheel.
 Secured like this, it slept.

 It woke when it heard a voice.
 “Yo, Dainty.
 Over here.”

 It unwound to sight the intruders with three pairs of eyes.
-A snow-white fox and a man nude but for a grimy loincloth had entered its lair from its labyrinth.
+A snow-white fox and a man nude but for a grimy loincloth entered its lair.
 Dan counted the worm’s limbs as it uncurled.
 “Anihilato?”

 It crawled on twenty legs to a dark corner of its cave.
 It whispered gibberish as it stuck each egg in the wall.

 “Anihilato, my name is Dan Jones.
 This is my friend, Faith Featherway.”

-The worm blinked with six eyes.
+The worm blinked its six eyes.
 “I am the King of Dust.”
 Its face was cracked and dry.
 It had ten pelvises connected in series, Dan noticed, and ten stacked human torsos.
 It was held upright with snake-like musculature.

 The egg holes leaked jelly.

 “Anihilato, right?”
 Dan held out the cricket.
 “Do you have a lighter?”

 Anihilato, King of Dust, Master of Nihilism, said nothing.